 Qualification Concept

-The GRACE-training concept is based on three pillars internationality, assistance and qualification.
-GRACE PhD students are supported in their plans to establish international contacts and to gain experience abroad through various funding opportunities such as scholarships and grants abroad.
-Through the personal steering group within GRACE, all PhD students are supported in their scientific career and matters.
-Within the framework of the GRACE certificate, an individually tailored curriculum is designed for the GRACE PhD student to develop a broad range of scientific and personal skills.
+The training concept of the Graduate School GRACE is based on the three pillars of internationality, assistance and qualification.
+GRACE PhD students are supported in establishing international contacts and gaining experience abroad through various funding opportunities.
+Through their GRACE Personal Steering Group, PhD students are supported in their scientific career and related matters.
+The GRACE curriculum offers each doctoral student an individually tailored training program to develop a broad range of scientific and personal skills.

 Internationality